All Episodes

 In the end, the answer to our economic troubles rests less in my hands or in the hands of our legislators than it does with America's workers and the businesses that employ them.

-For in the end it's businesses, large and small, that generate the jobs, provide the salaries, and serve as the foundation on which the American people's lives and dreams depend.
+For in the end, it's businesses, large and small, that generate the jobs, provide the salaries, and serve as the foundation on which the American people's lives and dreams depend.

-All we can do, those of us here in Washington, is to help create a favorable climate in which workers can prosper.
+All we can do, those of us here in Washington, is to help create a favorable climate in which workers can prosper, businesses can thrive, and our economy can grow.

-Sturdley helped me out on the didn't Obama say at some point that he would not sign a stimulus bill had a whole lot of pork in it.
+And I also, my memory, ladies and gentlemen, dancing quite rapidly here, sternly help me out on the didn't Obama say at some point that he would not sign a stimulus bill that had a whole lot of pork in it.

-And eighty percent of this bill is pork.
+And 80% of this bill is pork.

-Well, after the after the break, coming up here at the uh bottom of the hour, Eric Cantor, uh Republican from Virginia, he is at this moment being grilled by Andrea Mitchell at MSNBC, demanding, she's practically demanding that he denounce me.
+Well, after the after the break, coming up here at the bottom of the hour, Eric Cantor, Republican from Virginia.

-She keeps in, do you agree what are you saying here?
+She keeps in, you agree what he's saying here, do you agree what he's saying there?

-I want to say to Andrew Mitchell, Andrew, do you know what's in this?
+You know, I want to say to Andrew Mitchell, Andrew, do you know what's in this?

 Do you know this is not a stimulus bill?